Why parents post photos of and information about children

 - Create private ‘virtual family albums’ to share with close family and friends.

 One of the most important things you can do is make sure that the images and information you post send a positive message about your child.
 For example, you might decide not to post a video of your child crying and choose something positive instead.
 But be aware that your idea of a positive image might be embarrassing for your child.
-For example, she might not like a picture of her doing well at a gymnastics competition if she’s wearing a leotard.
+For example, your child might not like a picture of them doing well at a swimming competition if they’d prefer not to be photographed in swimmers.